 On January 24, 1544, mathematician and instrument maker Reiners Gemma Frisius of Leuven University used a camera obscura to watch a solar eclipse.
 In the following year, he published a diagram of his method in De Radio Astronimica et Geometrico.

 Camera obscura‘s potential as a drawing aid may have been familiar to artists by as early as the 15th century:

 Leonardo da Vinci (1452–1519 AD) described the camera obscura in Codex Atlanticus.

 In 1685, Johann Zahn built the first camera obscura that was small enough for practical use as a portable drawing aid.
-His work “Oculus Artificialis Teledioptricus Sive Telescopium,” published in 1685, contains many descriptions and diagrams, illustrations and sketches of both the camera obscura and of the magic lantern..
+His work “Oculus Artificialis Teledioptricus Sive Telescopium,” published in the same year has many descriptions and diagrams, illustrations and sketches of both the camera obscura and of the magic lantern.